Information & Applications » Rule 705 - Admission on Motion » Admission on Motion Under Rule 705 General Information

 Multistate Professional Responsibility Examination (MPRE)

-No applicant may be admitted to the bar of Illinois unless he or she has satisfactorily completed the Multistate Professional Responsibility Examination (MPRE).
-With regard to the MPRE, Illinois requires that the applicant achieve a scaled score of 80 or more points.
-If you have previously taken the MPRE, check now to see whether you meet the requirements for transfer to Illinois.
+No applicant may be admitted to the bar of Illinois unless, if they have been licensed less than 15 years, they demonstrate they have passed the Multiple Professional Responsibility Examination (MPRE) in Illinois or in any jurisdiction in which it was administered.
+Applicants licensed more than 15 years do not have to demonstrate they've passed the MPRE.
+If you have previously taken the MPRE, check now to see whether you meet the requirements for admission to Illinois.

 Applicants must have their MPRE scores sent to the Illinois Board of Admissions to the Bar at 625 South College Street, Springfield, IL 62704, by the National Conference of Bar Examiners (NCBE), which administers the examination.
 You can register for the MPRE online or if you have previously taken the MPRE and wish to transfer your score to Illinois, you can download the MPRE Score Report Request form however, http://www.ncbex.org/about-ncbe-exams/mpre/mpre-score-services/ any MPRE score older than 15 years must be obtained from the jurisdiction in which you originally received your license.